AidData-WM/alexm-util/README.md

 ```

 ###6. attributes2density.py
-A density field calculator that takes a CSV (and optionally a shapefile), and returns a SHP.
+A density field calculator that takes a CSV (and optionally a shapefile), and returns a SHP (named clip.shp) that contains density field information.

 ####Dependencies
 1. Python